 Paul Simon, Sting, Tom Hanks, Tina Fey, and Others to Perform at Children’s Health Fund 25th Anniversary Benefit at Radio City Oct.
-4September 25, 2012 - by CG News Desk
+4September 25, 2012 - by City Guide News Desk

 Children’s Health Fund (CHF) will mark its 25th year of bringing pediatric mobile medical care to tens of thousands of underserved children in urban and rural areas throughout the United States with a star-studded benefit at Radio City Music Hall on Thursday, October 4.